Welcome to The Fleapit Cinema Club!

 You can join at any screening, cash or cheque only – sorry, we don’t have the facilities to accept plastic!

-If you’ve never been to the Fleapit before, and fancy giving us a try without committing to a membership, then simply come along and buy a Guest Ticket.
-Keep your ticket(s) because they are fully reimbursable against membership for that season.
+If you’ve never been to the Fleapit before, and fancy giving us a try without committing to a membership, then simply come along and pay a Guest fee.
+If you enjoy it as much as we are sure you will then join up at the end of the screening and the guest fee will be set against the membership for the season.

 Westerham Hall has full disabled access and facilities and our members who use a wheelchair have an unrestricted view of the screen.
 There is also an induction loop for the hard of hearing and a car park immediately outside the Hall (free after 6:30PM and on Sundays) with disabled bays for badge holders.